What is Organisational Development?

 Open programmes in OD

 Our OD training and development programmes run regularly throughout the year in open format – where you attend as an individual, forming a group with like-minded people from different organisations.
-See the open programmes as they relating to OD, below.
+We offer a full pathway of programmes from the essentials of OD through to our online Masters in Organisational Development qualification.

 Customised programmes in OD